ministryofjustice/security-guidance/docs/privileged-account-management-guide.md

 Holders of privileged accounts, such as system administrators, have privileges to perform most or all of the functions within an IT operating system.
 Staff should have privileged accounts only when there is a business need, in order to prevent malicious actors gaining privileged access to Ministry of Justice \(MoJ\) systems.
 The MoJ requires that ownership and use of privileged accounts must be monitored and audited on a monthly basis.

-Privileged accounts should be protected with the following controls.
+A Privileged Account Management \(PAM\) tool provides the following controls to protect privileged accounts:

 |DO|
 |--|